mmcaulif/Cardio/README.md

 * [ ] Refactor Gatherer and Runners, keep minimalist and introduce an agent class
   * [x] Get rid of the use of "__call__" methods for runner etc. use .step() and .run() instead
-  * [ ] Add efficient appending to replay buffer (specified below, implement a pytree replay buffer)
+  * [ ] Add easier appending to replay buffer, no for loops (specified below, implement a pytree replay buffer)
   * [x] Cleaner passing of rollout step and warmup length handling
   * [ ] Review Gatherer inner workings and runner inner workings (consider moving to pytrees)